pgRouting/pgrouting/doc/coloring/pgr_edgeColoring.rst

 * Version 3.3.0

-  * New **experimental** function
+  * New **experimental** signature

 Description
 -------------------------------------------------------------------------------

 Edge Coloring is an algorithm used for coloring of the edges for the vertices in the graph.
 It is an assignment of colors to the edges of the graph so that no two adjacent edges have the same color.

 **The main Characteristics are:**

 - The implementation is applicable only for **undirected** and **loop-free** (i.e *no self-loops and no parallel edges*) graphs.
 - Provides the color to be assigned to all the edges present in the graph.
 - At most **Δ + 1** colors are used, where **Δ** is the degree of the graph.
   This is optimal for some graphs, and by Vizing's theorem it uses at most one color more than the optimal for all others.
 - It can tell us whether a graph is **Bipartite**.
 If in a graph, the chromatic number **χ′(G)** i.e. minimum number of colors needed for proper edge coloring of graph is equal to degree **Δ** of the graph, (i.e. **χ′(G) = Δ**) then graph is said to be Bipartite.
 But, the vice-versa is not always true.
 - The algorithm tries to assign the least possible color to every edge.
 - Efficient graph coloring is an NP-Hard problem, and therefore, this algorithm does not always produce optimal coloring.
 - The returned rows are ordered in ascending order of the edge value.
 - This algorithm is the fastest known almost-optimal algorithm for edge coloring.
 - Edge Coloring Running Time: :math:`O(|E||V|)`

   - where :math:`|E|` is the number of edges in the graph,